 In Celebration of the new, restored “Rebel Without a Cause” premiere on Nov.
 1, 2013 with Martin Scorsese presenting at the Bling Theatre for the LACMA event, I offer up some Nick Adams and other Rebel Without A Cause Gang stories.

-The Rebel & The King has been my introduction to the 50’s and I am intrigued when I find more stories my father wrote about Elvis, James Dean and Natalie Wood.
+Publishing The Rebel & The King has been my introduction to the 50’s and I was intrigued when I found stories my father had written about Elvis, James Dean and Natalie Wood.
 Before my father met Elvis, the legendary Dean had just been tragically killed in his Porsche Spyder “Little Bastard” in 1955, one month before the release of Rebel Without a Cause, and before the completion of Giant.
 Daddy and James were notorious friends and Nick was a talented impersonator who did the voiceover for James Dean’s drunken scene in Giant because Dean mumbled.
 The scene is often referred to as the Last Supper because it was the last scene in which Dean acted.

-Nick writes of Dean, “There was an intensity, an eagerness for life in Jimmy…It would burst out in sudden whims for scuffling and horseplay…”
+Taken from an article Nick Adams wrote “The James Dean I Knew” my Dad writes, “There was an intensity, an eagerness for life in Jimmy…It would burst out in sudden whims for scuffling and horseplay…

 I’m sure that if Mr. Shakespeare could have seen that smile, that twitch of the head, that walk with a slight slouch, that boyish magnetism, those eyes that showed a limitless hopeful expectancy-I’m sure the great writer would have said: “That’s my Hamlet, but what about the glasses?”
 And Jimmy would have replied, “I don’t wear them when I’m acting!”